 Keynote speaker and doer of many things, Jen Krieger is Chief Agile Architect at Red Hat.
 Most of her 20+ year career has been in software development holding many roles throughout the waterfall and agile lifecycles.
 At Red Hat, she lead a department-wide adoption of DevOps methodologies focusing on CI/CD best practices.
 Most recently, she worked with the Project Atomic & OpenShift teams, the company’s two leading products, to help establish strong working relationships while the organization scaled rapidly.
 Now, Jen is guiding teams across the entire company into agility in a way that respects and supports Red Hat’s commitment to open source.

-Sarah Gray is a Project Manager at Melon Technologies in Raleigh.
-She has been described by her peers as “the Beyoncé of project management”.
+Sarah Gray has been described by her peers as “the Beyoncé of project management”.
 When she’s not keeping project schedules and budgets on track, she likes to spend her time reading and stabbing her friends in the back in Battlestar Galactica: the Boardgame.

 Jen Oleniczak Brown is the Founder of The Engaging Educator (EE), a women-owned and operated company dedicated to helping people find their unapologetic, authentic and best voice, communication style and self through improv-based education.
 Since 2012, EE has served over 40,000 students, working with such companies as Viacom, Food Network, The New York Times, Saks Fifth Avenue and CBS.